Never give up on a dream just because of the time it will take to accomplish it. The time will pass anyway. – Earl Nightingale

-It's amazing how dramatic the changes can be, and they're usually visible right after your surgery.
+It's amazing how dramatic the changes can be after you undergo otoplasty, and they're usually visible right after your surgery.
 Your ears will no longer project so far away from your head.
 They'll have a more natural appearance that you won't be embarrassed about.

 What is otoplasty?

 Simply put, otoplasty is the general term for cosmetic ear surgery such as ear reshaping or pinning of the ears.
-Also an aesthetic plastic surgery procedure, pinnaplasty refers strictly to “ear pinning” or making ears less protruding.
+Also an aesthetic plastic surgery procedure, pinnaplasty refers strictly to “ear pinning” or making them protrude less.
 Sometimes both terms are used interchangeably.

 Who is otoplasty for?

 Pinnaplasty is for those who feel one or both ears stick out too much.
 So much so, your ears cause you to feel ashamed, embarrassed and an unbearable level of self consciousness.
 You may be called "bat ears".
 There is nothing wrong with you but you may feel more comfortable having them closer to your head.
 You mostly keep your ears covered by your hair or hats.

 What will my otoplasty consultation be like?

 Consultation with me will include a thorough examination of your ears.
-You and I will discuss your desires and the best way to correct the problems you are experiencing with your ears.
+You and I will discuss your desires and the best way to correct the problems you are experiencing.
 Your overall health history will be reviewed and I may do further tests to ensure you are the right candidate for surgery.
 We will cover the benefits and the potential risks of the surgery.
 I invite you to talk freely about your concerns with me and ask many questions.
 It is important to me that you are completely comfortable with your decision and have realistic expectations of what can be achieved.

 Will I be admitted to the hospital?
 Will I stay overnight?

-Typically, your otoplasty surgery will be performed as an outpatient procedure but for children or more complicated cases, I will ask you to stay overnight so I can ensure you are recovery as you should.
+Typically, your otoplasty surgery will be performed as an outpatient procedure but for children or more complicated cases, I will ask you to stay overnight so I can ensure you recover as you should.
 Adult patients recover at home.

 - Other anti-inflammatories

-The day of surgery, be sure to wash thoroughly with regular soap and don’t eat anything after midnight before your surgery.
+The day of this facial plastic surgery procedure, be sure to wash thoroughly with regular soap and don’t eat anything after midnight before your surgery.
 Learn more about getting prepared for surgery.
 I will also be giving you some pre-op instructions for you to follow.